uber/cadence/docs/04_glossary.md

 This glossary contains terms that are used with the Cadence product.

 ### Activity
-A business-level task that implements your application logic such as calling a service or transcoding a media file.
+A business-level function that implements your application logic such as calling a service or transcoding a media file.
 An activity usually implements a single well-defined action; it can be short or long running.
 An activity can be implemented as a synchronous method or fully asynchronously involving multiple processes.
 Activity can be retried indefinitely according to provided exponential retry policy.
 If for any reason an activity is not completed within the specified timeout, an error is reported to the workflow and the workflow decides how to handle it.
 There is no limit on potential activity duration.

+### Activity task

 ### Archival
 Archival is a feature that automatically moves [histories](#event-history) from persistence to a blobstore after